November 4 - 7, 2019

 This application is open to curators, educators, and other professionals working in museums or similar institutions, and cultural institutions, such as landmarks, historical sites, or memorial sites.
 Applicants should be prepared to discuss and share their experiences through active participation.
 As the seminar will be held in English, advanced English proficiency is required.

-All applications will be reviewed by a selection committee consisting of representatives nominated by the three partners.
-Applicants will be notified of the selection results at the beginning of September 2019.
+The application deadline for the Educational Experts Seminar in 2019 has passed.
+All applications will be reviewed by a selection committee.
+Applicants will be notified of the selection results by the beginning of September 2019.